Watermelon Margarita

 Instructions

-• Strain into a glass filled with ice and enjoy!
+• Strain the margarita into a glass filled with fresh ice.
+Serve immediately and enjoy while cold.

 The nutrition facts provided are calculated using a third-party tool and are estimates only.
 Actual nutritional content may vary based on the ingredients and brands you use, as well as portion sizes.
 For accurate results, please consult a registered dietitian or nutritionist.